Ad Space (728×90)

 3. Differences in Core Values or Life Goals

 As individuals grow, their aspirations and worldviews may shift.
 If these changes are not acknowledged and discussed, partners may start drifting apart.
-One might desire growth, adventure, or spirituality, while the other may prioritize stability and routine.
+For example, one might desire adventure and travel, while the other prioritizes stability and routine.
+Experts at Psychology Today explain that aligning values through open dialogue is crucial for long-term harmony.

 4. External Stressors

 Financial pressure, job stress, parenting responsibilities, and even extended family interference can place a massive burden on a couple’s relationship.
-These external issues, if not managed as a team, can turn into blame games.
+The APA notes that unmanaged stress often spills into marriages, causing tension and disconnection.

 5. Lack of Physical Intimacy